An MBA – Because…

 Step #3 – Learning From Others’ Sins

-Try and find out if there is an alumni of the college that has done or achieved the results overlapping with your aspirations.
+Try and find out if there is an alumnus of the college that has done or achieved the results overlapping with your aspirations.
 A live example would help you ascertain the right track and if appropriate, can be quoted too.

 It may also help you ascertain how good a college is, and probably that person may interact and provide valuable insights and tips being a potential alumnus.